AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 +++**Instance settings**

 Instance settings are configuration details of an Adobe Campaign instance.
-These settings are defined in the Deployment assistant (Tools>Advanced>Deployment assistant) or in the server and/or instance configuration files.
+These settings are defined in the deployment wizard (Tools>Advanced>deployment wizard) or in the server and/or instance configuration files.

 Learn more about [Instance settings](../../installation/using/about-initial-configuration.md).